 Expression of breast milk is when you remove milk from your breast with your hands or a breast pump.
 Some of the reasons you may need to express and store breast milk include the following:

-- You are going to be away from your baby: Express and store your milk if you plan to be away from your baby during his feeding time.
+- You are going to be away from your baby.
+Express and store your milk if you plan to be away from your baby during his feeding time.
 You can express and store a supply of milk if you are going back to work.
 Ask your caregiver for more information on breastfeeding and the working mom.

-- Your baby cannot breastfeed right after birth: Some babies are born early and cannot breastfeed right away.
+- Your baby cannot breastfeed right after birth.
+Some babies are born early and cannot breastfeed right away.
 Other babies take a while to learn how to latch on.
 Some babies are ill at birth and cannot breastfeed right away.

-- Your breasts are engorged: This is when your breasts are too full of milk.
+- Your breasts are engorged.
+This is when your breasts are too full of milk.
 Express or pump out a small amount of milk before you breastfeed.
 This will help soften your breast and your nipple, and allow your baby to latch on better.

-- Your breasts are sore: You may want to express milk if you have nipple soreness or pain during breastfeeding.
+- Your breasts are sore.
+You may want to express milk if you have nipple soreness or pain during breastfeeding.
 Ask your caregiver for more information about nipple soreness.

 When should I express my breast milk?

 If your baby was born early and cannot breastfeed right away, start to express within 6 hours after you give birth.
-During the first few days after birth, you will produce colostrum.
+During the first few days after delivery, you will produce colostrum.
 Colostrum is a special type of milk that has many nutrients in it.
 It may take about 2 to 4 days for your mature milk to come in to replace the colostrum.
 During the time that your baby cannot breastfeed, express your milk as often as he would breastfeed.
 This is usually at least 8 times a day.
-Express milk for about 10 to 15 minutes or until your milk stops coming out.
+Express milk for about 15 to 20 minutes or until your milk stops coming out.